nebhead/garage-zero/README.md

 ![History](documents/images/screenshot-1.jpg)

-Pressing the hamburger icon in the upper right of the interface, allow syou to also access to the administration screen.
+Pressing the hamburger icon in the upper right of the interface, allows you to also access to the administration screen.
 This interface allows you to configure the notification settings (i.e. e-mail and/or IFTTT notifications).

 ![Admin & Settings](documents/images/screenshot-2.jpg)